pittyh6/freeCodeCamp-JavaScript-algorithms-and-data-structures-4_5-12Mths-WebDevStudy-2022-2023/learnedJAVASCRIPT.md

             * 3   <= 2 // false
             * '8' <= 4 // false
     * Comparisons with the Logical And Operator
+        * Sometimes you will need to test more than one thing at a time.
+The logical and operator (&&) returns true if and only if the operands to the left and right of it are true.
+            * if (num > 5 && num < 10) { return "Yes"; }
+    * Comparisons with the Logical Or Operator
+        * The logical or operator (||) returns true if either of the operands is true.
+Otherwise, it returns false.
+            * if (num > 10 || num < 5) { return "No"; }
+    # ELSE statement
+    * Introducing Else Statements
+        * When a condition for an if statement is true, the block of code following it is executed.
+What about when that condition is false?
+Normally nothing would happen.
+With an else statement, an alternate block of code can be executed.
+            * if (num > 10) { return "Bigger than 10"; }
+                else { return "10 or Less"; }
+    * Introducing Else If Statements
+        * If you have multiple conditions that need to be addressed, you can chain if statements together with else if statements.
+            *   if (num > 15) { return "Bigger than 15"; }
+                else if (num < 5) { return "Smaller than 5"; }
+                else { return "Between 5 and 15"; }
+    * Logical Order in If Else Statements
+    * Chaining If Else Statements
+        *

 ![End Banner](/Documentation/botton-1200x350.gif)